ckeditor/ckeditor4-docs/docs/guide/dev/issues_readme/README.md

 ## Avoid Duplicates

 Before you file a new issue, make sure your issue has not been reported yet.
 Use the [search page](https://github.com/ckeditor/ckeditor-dev/issues) to check it.
 If the issue has already been reported, just add a 👍 (+1) reaction to it.
-During our GitHub transition period you can also check [CKEditor's former bug tracker](https://dev.ckeditor.com).
-If the issue is there but not on GitHub, put a reference link to the original Trac issue.

 CKEditor is in active development, so there is a chance that we have already fixed your issue in the current code base.
 You should thus also test it on the latest [Nightly Build](http://nightly.ckeditor.com).